Maps & signs

 Legible London product range

 There is a core product range of Legible London signs to suit the surrounding streetscape and users' information needs.
+We are constantly expanding this range so please contact us if you would like to explore using a more specialised product.

 These wider signs include detailed directional information and a large walking map to illustrate a five-minute walk in any direction.
 They are used where groups of people can stand without blocking the path of others.